 Whose story is it to tell?

 A genealogist friend is grappling with that question.
 It recently came to light in her family, that one sister of several was born before her parents’ marriage.
 In addition, several clues as to her aunt’s paternity have also surfaced—a WWII soldier that never made it home.
-As a genealogist, my friend believes it be easy, through research, to establish whom her aunt’s biological father was.
+As a genealogist, my friend she can, through research, establish her aunt’s biological father’s identity.

 The other sisters beg my friend to keep her ideas of research to herself.
 The truth they’re comfortable with is the truth they have known for over sixty years.
 All the sisters had the same loving, happily married parents.
 Why mix it up with information on a long-deceased biological parent?